de-oz/vue-assignments-app/README.md

 ## Demo

-You can find the [app's demo](https://de-oz.github.io/vue-assignments-app/) on a website published using Github Pages.
+You can find the app's demo on [the website](https://de-oz.github.io/vue-assignments-app/) published via Github Pages.